frederikstrabo/cost-effective-fuel-treatments/code/PIPELINE.md

     renv::restore()

 The scripts load required R packages programmatically.
-Package versions are managed exclusively via `renv`; users need not not install packages manually.
+Package versions are managed exclusively via `renv`; users need not not install packages manually (with one notable exception explained in "Instructions for replicators" below).

 ## Platform notes